kimkyngt/DecayDynamics/README.md

 ## Branching ratio

-Calculations are done on the notebook in `notebooks/branching_ratio_calculation.jl`.
+Calculations can be found in `notebooks/branching_ratio_calculation.jl`.

 From the reference [1], equation (7.283), the reduced dipole moment of the transition between two different fine structure states are given by